Pecsavi/Launcher/README.md

 # WPF Launcher

-This is a simple WPF-based launcher application designed to start external engineering tools located in a predefined folder.
+This is a simple WPF-based launcher application designed to start external engineering tools located in a designated installation folder.
 It dynamically lists available `.exe` files and allows launching them via a graphical interface.
 The application also supports drag-and-drop file handling and persists dropped files for later access.

 ## Features

-- Lists `.exe` files from `C:\Program Files (x86)\RstabExternal` and displays them as buttons.
+- Lists `.exe` files from the installation folder and displays them as buttons.
 - Launches external programs with a single click.
 - Shows descriptions from `description.txt` on right-click.
 - Supports drag-and-drop of files and remembers them across sessions.